 How to Identify Anopheles Mosquitoes

-Here are other ways to help prevent a mosquito problem:
+Some other methods to help prevent a mosquito problem are:

 • Change the water in birdbaths and wading pools at least once a week.

 • Remove, drain or fill tree holes and stumps to eliminate potential breeding areas.

 • Eliminate seepage from cisterns, cesspools and septic tanks.

 • Check for trapped water in plastic or canvas tarps used to cover boats, pools, etc. Arrange the tarp so that water will drain effectively.

 • Irrigate lawns and gardens carefully as to prevent any water from standing for several days.